 2. Over the Door Shoe Organizer

-3. Nausea medication
+3. Nausea Medication

 Pack Dramamine, sea bands or whatever you prefer because everything is more expensive on the ship.
 It’s better to have it just in case.

-4. Personal medication
+4. Personal Medication

 You do not want to board the ship without all the medication you normally take at home.
 Some people find it helpful to use these pill organizers.